assertthat/selenium-shutterbug/CONTRIBUTING.md

 % git checkout -b my-feature-branch
 ```

-HEAD-based development is prefered, which means all changes are applied
+HEAD-based development is preferred, which means all changes are applied
 directly on top of master.

 ### Step 3: Commit